 - Prevent anyone not part of the team from entering the site, especially pregnant women and children.

-- Properly clean up spots where layers were removed.
+- Properly clean up spots where layers were removed using a HEPA/Wet-wipe.

 While DIY work for lead-based paint is possible, it is not recommended.
 It is easy to be exposed to lead dust with various home improvement projects.